-The management of postgraduate studies must be conducted within an approved framework of institutional strategies, policies and arrangements to enable the College to meet its needs in such a manner that the quality of postgraduate studies can be assured.
+The management of postgraduate studies must be conducted within an approved framework of institutional strategies, policies and arrangements to enable the University meet its needs in such a manner that the quality of postgraduate studies can be assured.
 The following sample questions can be adopted.

-- i) Does the College have mechanisms in place for design, approval, offering, evaluation and continuous improvement of postgraduate programmes? - ii) Does the College have criteria and procedures in place for the approval of research proposals for masters studies? - iii) Does the College have mechanisms in place for support and development of postgraduate studies? - iv) Does the College have in place approved and widely disseminated code of conduct for supervisors and postgraduate students?

-- v) Does the College have in place effective and trustworthy central management of postgraduate student information? - vi) Are there mechanisms in place for monitoring and evaluation of the postgraduate studies management system with reference to international best practices? - vii) Are the findings from monitoring and evaluation, and benchmarking practices used to continuously improve the postgraduate studies management system?
+- i) Does the University has mechanisms in place for design, approval, offering, evaluation and continuous improvement of postgraduate programmes? - ii) Does the University as criteria and procedures in place for the approval of research proposals for masters studies? - iii) Does the University has mechanisms in place for support and development of postgraduate studies? - iv) Does the University has in place approved and widely disseminated code of conduct for supervisors and postgraduate students? - v) Does the University has in place effective and trustworthy central management of postgraduate student information? - vi) Are there mechanisms in place for monitoring and evaluation of the postgraduate studies management system with reference to international best practices? - vii) Are the findings from monitoring and evaluation, and benchmarking practices used to continuously improve the postgraduate studies management system?